peena5370/learning/Basic Concept of Information Technology - learning.md

 - 6 features that differentiate the information era from the previous eras:
     1. Emergence of an Information-Based Society
     2. Success of Business and Management Jobs Depends on IT
-    3. Work Processes are Changed and Transformed to Upgrade Productibity
+    3. Work Processes are Changed and Transformed to Upgrade Producibility
-    4. It Provides Basis for Optimisation
+    4. It Provides Basis for Optimization
     5. Success in IT Depends on the Effectiveness in Using It
     6. IT is Embedded or Integrated into Many Products and Services
-- _Definitions of Information Technology:_ It defines as a broad-based technology required to support information systems, activities that involves in creation, storage, manipulation and communication of information, together withe their related methods, management and applications.
+- _Definitions of Information Technology:_ It defines as a broad-based technology required to support information systems, activities that involves in creation, storage, manipulation and communication of information, together with their related methods, management and applications.
 - 5 components of Information Technology:
     1. _Data_: A collection of raw facts and figures that are used by programs to produce useful information.
-This data can be organised in databases or file systems.
+This data can be organized in databases or file systems.
-    2. _Prodecures_: These are policies that define how and by whom the IT is used, actions that are used by people when processing data into information, operating prodecures to operate the computer, data entry, communication, maintenance, back-up, recovery and troubleshooting.
+    2. Procedures: These are policies that define how and by whom the IT is used, actions that are used by people when processing data into information, operating procedures to operate the computer, data entry, communication, maintenance, back-up, recovery and troubleshooting.
     3. _Software_: Computer programs such as application software(word processor, spreadsheet, graphical package, databases, etc.) and system software(OS, communication software, etc.).
-    4. _People_: Information systems are program by people and people are also the users of IT availabel.
+    4. _People_: Information systems are program by people and people are also the users of IT available.
 The success or failure of an IT system depends on people too.
     5. _Hardware_: This consists of the computer and its components; input hardware(keyboard, mouse, etc.), processing hardware(processor, memory, etc.), output hardware(monitor, printer, etc.), storage hardware(disk drive, etc.) and communication devices(modem, etc.).
 - Principles of Information Technology
 ```html